LeidyGil/leidygil.github.io/SQL_English.md

 CREATE TABLE temperaturas (temperatura_celsius double);
 INSERT INTO temperaturas VALUES (23.4), (26.5), (27.1);

--- Deleting a table
+### Deleting a table
 -- In SQL, we can use the DROP TABLE command to delete a table.
 -- For example, if we want to delete the 'temperaturas' table that we created in the previous exercise, we can do it with the following query:
 DROP TABLE temperaturas;

--- If we try to SELECT from the 'temperaturas' table after deleting it, we will get an error.
+-- If we try to SELECT FROM the 'temperaturas' table after deleting it, we will get an error.

 -- Exercise: In this exercise, we will have a table with data that we do not need.
 -- We will delete it, create it again, and populate it with the requested data.